Go to Homepage

 The resort also has 5,600sq m of meeting and function space.
 If this is too much to contemplate, visit the spa for a few hours of relaxation.
 Or simply head to the beach with a bucket, a spade, and a sunhat.
 If you are shopping for Dubai family-friendly hotels with a luxury setting where ostentation is not out of place, this one’s for you.

-Another Dubai luxury beach hotels contender in The Palm set-up is the Jumeirah Zabeel Saray.
-Located on the west crescent, this address is typically decedent with an extensive Ottoman spa, 10 restaurants and bars and even a 600-seat theatre.
+But if you’re a single traveller, unenthused by screaming children and crazy balloons, then another Dubai luxury beach hotels contender in The Palm set-up is the Jumeirah Zabeel Saray.
+Located on the west crescent, this address is typically decadent with the highlight being an extensive Ottoman spa – with its 42 treatment rooms, eight hydrotherapy rooms, steam rooms, saunas, snow rooms, and three Turkish hammams.
+Whew.
+There are also eight restaurants and two bars and even a 600-seat theatre.
 Guests enjoy a private beach with water sports and scuba diving.
 Rooms feature an opulent Arab decor and each offers a balcony and free WiFi along with an iPod dock.
 Expect marble bathtubs and rain showers.

 Another option for shopping fanatics and business travellers alike is the Mövenpick Hotel Ibn Battuta Gate.
 The hotel is adjacent to the Ibn Battuta mall and with its massive 60-metre tall triumphal arch, is pretty hard to miss.
 Expect comfortable 35sq m standard rooms with separate seating alcoves and large work spaces.
 Amenities include a 40-inch LCD television, ironing board, iPod dock and Internet connection.
 Bathrooms provide soaking tubs, separate rain showers and a magnifying mirror.